Starlink for RV & Boat Internet

 Satellite internet is rapidly evolving, and the most prominent new mobile internet option for RV and Boat connectivity is SpaceX's Starlink.
 This insanely ambitious low earth orbit satellite constellation launched by Elon Musk with the goal of delivering broadband satellite internet to even the most remote locations on Earth, and eventually even to Mars.

 Many have discovered that Starlink can work great in a "portable" fashion for RV use - as long as you understand the compromises and trade-offs inherent at this phase of Starlink's deployment.

 Unfortunately, Starlink continues to shift and change its service offerings and terms of service, often without grandfathering existing customers, so what was great yesterday may not be so tomorrow.

 We have been tracking the development of Starlink since the constellation was first proposed back in 2015, through the launch of prototype satellites in 2018 and 2019, and through the limited public beta launch in 2020.

 In February 2021 SpaceX began to allow anyone to put down a deposit to pre-order Starlink service, but even though the beta period is now seemingly over - Starlink is still under active development and has a LONG way to go before it is fully deployed and has coverage & capacity everywhere.

-As of early 2022, SpaceX is less than half-way towards its goal of deploying the initial Phase 1 constellation of 4,396 Starlink satellites - which will be followed by an additional 7,518 Phase 2 satellites and then a proposed additional 30,000 next generation satellites after that.
+As of early 2023, SpaceX has over 3500 satellites in operation.
+The phase 1 constellation consists of 4,396 Starlink satellites, which will be followed by an additional 7,518 Phase 2 satellites and then a proposed additional 30,000 next generation satellites after that.

 Building a satellite constellation this large is a truly audacious undertaking.